ExtendRealityLtd/VRTK.Tilia.Package.Importer/README.md

 The Tilia Package Importer allows easy import of the [Tilia] packages into the [Unity] software as the default Unity Package Manager only supports the old `all` route for package listing which is no longer supported on npmjs.

+## Getting Started

+Browse to `Main Menu -> Window -> Tilia -> Package Importer` in the Unity software and select the `Package Importer` option.

+This will open the `Package Importer` window.

+> The package importer will attempt to add the required `Scoped Registry` to your project manifest automatically.

+A list of available Tilia packages will then be displayed in the `Package Importer` window and clicking `Add` next to the relevant package will attempt to add that package to your project.

 ## Code of Conduct

 Please refer to the Extend Reality [Code of Conduct].